fniessink/next-action/README.in.md

 - Install Gherkin-lint with `npm install -g gherkin-lint`.
 - Install Markdownlint with `npm install -g markdownlint-cli`.
 - Follow the instructions on [graphviz.org](http://graphviz.org) to install Graphviz.

+#### Docker image

+If you have Git and Docker installed, you can build a Docker image with all the development dependencies:

+- Clone the repository: `git clone https://github.com/fniessink/next-action.git`.
+- Enter the folder: `cd next-action`.
+- Build the Docker image: `docker build . -t next-action-dev`.

+The `docker-compose.yml` defines services for each of the tests and checks below.
+For example, instead of `python -m unittest` run the unit tests in the container with `docker-compose up unittest`.

 ### Running unit tests